-Mactan-Cebu International Airport Authority (MCIAA) and GMR MEGAWIDE Cebu Airport Corporation (GMCAC) announced today that Mactan-Cebu International Airport (MCIA) is ready to resume operations with safety measures already in place at Terminals 1 and 2.
-This is in preparation for the resumption of airline flight services at the airport.
+Mactan-Cebu International Airport Authority (MCIAA) and GMR MEGAWIDE Cebu Airport Corporation (GMCAC) are ready to resume full operations at the Mactan-Cebu International Airport (MCIA) with safety measures already in place at both Terminals 1 and 2.
+This is in preparation for the expected ease of travel restrictions and the resumption of airline flight services.

-According to GMCAC Chief Executive Advisor Andrew Acquaah-Harrison, the operating procedures and overall airport environment of MCIA have been modified for the “New Normal”, and staff will be re-trained in its implementation in adherence with the guidelines of the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID), the Department of Health (DOH), and the Department of Transportation (DOTr).
+According to GMCAC Chief Executive Advisor Andrew Acquaah-Harrison, the operating procedures and overall airport environment of MCIA have been modified for the “new normal”, while staff have been re-trained in its implementation in adherence with the guidelines of the Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID), the Department of Health (DOH), and the Department of Transportation (DOTr).

-“As we experience a change to how we influence passenger behaviour when using the airport, we will keenly observe how the passengers will react to the new environment and make adjustments as necessary.
+A person standing in front of a television playing a video game Description automatically generated“As we experience a new norm in traveling, we will keenly observe how passengers will react to the new environment and make adjustments when necessary.
 At the same time, we ask the passengers and staff for their cooperation and understanding as we implement these new measures for their well-being and safety,” said Harrison.

 Health and safety measures for passengers and airport staff